cobalthq/cobalt-product-public-docs/content/en/APIUseCases/get-findings.md

 curl -X GET "https://api.cobalt.io/findings" \
   -H "Accept: application/vnd.cobalt.v2+json" \
   -H "Authorization: Bearer {{% api-token %}}" \
-  -H "X-Org-Token: {{% org-token %}}" \
+  -H "X-Org-Token: {{% org-token %}}"
-  -v
 ```

 For more information on each parameter, see our API reference documentation on
 how to [get all findings](https://docs.cobalt.io/v2/#get-all-findings).

-The command we use includes a `-v`, which sets up output in verbose mode.
-The
-command works without it.
-However, you would see no response from this REST call.

-When you review the output of the REST call with the `-v`, look for the line
-with `HTTP/2`.
 If the command is successful, you'll see

 | Message    | Meaning          |
 |------------|------------------|